PurdueECE264/2018FallProblems/HW20/README.md

 ```

 The letter `h` is 0x68 in hexadecimal and the 8-bit representation is `01101000`.
-This can be in `101101000 1`.
-Similarly, The letter `d` is 0x64 and the 8-bit representation is 01100100.
+This can be seen in header as `10110100 0`.
+Similarly, The letter `d` is 0x64 and the 8-bit representation is `01100100`.
 The can be seen from the second byte and 2bit onwards to 3rd byte and 2bit : `1011001 00`.
 Please see the last 4 byte `10110010 00000000 00000000 00000000` is an integer with value `178`, which is the number of character in the file

 # Decoding
 To decode the header, we will follow the the following logic:
-* The first bit is a command bit and it is always 1.
+* The first bit of the first byte is a command bit and it is always 1.
 * If a command is 1, then the next 8 bits(for this assignment) are the value stored in a leaf node.
 Create a tree node to store this value.
 Add this tree node to the beginning of the linked list.
 This tree node is a single-node tree.
 * If a command is 0 and the list has two or more nodes, then take the first two nodes from the list, create a tree node as the parent.
 Add this parent node to the linked list.
 * If a command is 0 and the list has only one node, then the complete tree has been built.